gitkraken/gk-browser-extension/README.md

 ## Installation

-- Grab the latest release from the [releases page](https://github.com/gitkraken/gitkraken-browser/releases)
+- Grab the latest release from the [Releases](https://github.com/gitkraken/gitkraken-browser/releases) page
-- Go to the extensions page in your browser, e.g. [`chrome://extensions`](chrome://extensions) or [`edge://extensions`](edge://extensions)
+- Go to the extensions page in your browser, e.g. `chrome://extensions` or `edge://extensions`
 - Enable "Developer mode"
-- Drag the downloaded zip file, `gitkraken-browser.zip`, and drop it onto the extensions page
+- Drag the downloaded zip file, `gitkraken-browser*.zip`, and drop it onto the extensions page